rscheinberg/Insert-Name-Here/README.md

 When we are trying to answer the question "is there a way to get from the starting point to the treasure", the recursive abstraction can answer the question "is there a way to get from the starting point to the treasure by going through junction *n*".

 ## Base Case:
-When a junction leads to a dead end
+When there is a dead end in front

 ## Algorithm:
 For each junction...